htmfilho/sports/_posts/2023-08-20-tales-water-station.md

 I brought my whole family to volunteer with me.
 They already accumulated some experience volunteering at the Sport edition, which happened a month earlier, so I could learn with them and make a great team to support the runners.
 Here are some of the tales from our water stations:

-## 1. Most runners drink water, but the demand for Gatorade	increases as the race gets thougher
+## 1. Most runners drink water, but the demand for Gatorade	increases as the race gets tougher

 I've seen some research showing that water is as effective as Gatorade on hydrating runners.
 I don't know how they ran their experiments, but I believe the extra calories and the electrolytes in Gatorade's formula helps in longer distances.
 Our water station offered both water and Gatorade, and we noticed that the most experienced runners prefer water while the  other ones opted for Gatorade.
 But the curious fact is that, by the end of the race, all of them preferred Gatorade.
-Looks like the brain push us for more calories when things get tougher.
+Looks like the brain pushes us for more calories when things get tougher.

 ## 2. For those slow runners who take two cups, let me tell you a secret: elite runners do the same